Hecke orbits on Shimura varieties of Hodge type: Automorphism groups of p -divisible groups and Dieudonn e--Lie algebras

 \section{Automorphism groups of \texorpdfstring{$p$}{p}-divisible groups and Dieudonn\'e--Lie algebras}

-The goal of this section is to define various groups of tensor preserving automorphisms and endomorphisms of $p$-divisible groups with $G$-structure, correcting some definitions from \cite{KimCentralLeaves}.
-Once this is done, we will axiomatise these groups in terms of Dieudonn\'e--Lie $\zpbreve$-algebras and prove various properties of these groups using this point of view.
+The goal of this section is to define various groups of tensor-preserving automorphisms and endomorphisms of $p$-divisible groups with $G$-structure, correcting two definitions from \cite{KimCentralLeaves}.
+To do this, we introduce the notion of \textit{\DLz} and we prove various properties using this point of view.
+We end the section by studying actions of algebraic groups on nilpotent \DLz s and their associated unipotent groups.